ClickHouse/ClickHouse/docs/en/sql-reference/data-types/geo.md

 **Example**

-This multipolygon consists of three separate polygons:
+This multipolygon consists of two separate polygons — the first one without holes, and the second with one hole:

 ```sql
 SET allow_experimental_geo_types = 1;